-The importance of expedition vessels in Galapagos is often falsely undermined by the presence of the numerous and presumably “better” smaller vessels and yachts (a myth we’ve already dispelled here and here).
+The importance of expedition vessels in Galapagos is often falsely undermined by the presence of the numerous and presumably “better” smaller vessels and yachts.
 Recent news, however, reveals that a brand-new new Expedition Vessel is set to enter Galapagos waters in early 2019.
-Note: Celebrity Cruises, the company behind the new vessel, is our direct competition; nevertheless, we can’t help but tip our hats to them as the introduction of this new vessels is a boon for the beautiful wildlife and delicate environments throughout the Galapagos.
+Note: Celebrity Cruises, the company behind the new vessel, is our direct competition; nevertheless, we can’t help but tip our hats to them as the introduction of these new vessels is a boon for the beautiful wildlife and delicate environments throughout the Galapagos.
 In fact, in light of this recent news, we couldn’t think of a better opportunity to talk about the importance of expedition vessels in Galapagos more than now.

 Think of it this way: As Celebrity Expedition introduces their new ship into the Galapagos two years down the road, they will have to compensate said introduction of a new vessel by taking out at least one of their older vessels.
 Why?
 Because the Galapagos National Park rules are much like the Law of Conservation of Energy, whereby energy can neither be created or destroyed.
 So, in a similar sense, expedition vessels cannot be introduced into the archipelago without taking another one out to maintain the balance/quota of ships that are allowed to navigate throughout the Galapagos.
 Another thing to remember is that park legislation has not changed, and thus the introduction of this new vessel shouldn’t cause alarm to anyone out there that believes that this is a sign of worse things to come (i.e. that there is an ever-growing number of expedition vessels in Galapagos and that pretty soon it will be overrun by them).